SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ![Manage Keystore](img/CIManageKeystore.png)
 > See [this stackexchange post](https://security.stackexchange.com/questions/70528/how-to-get-ssl-certificate-of-a-mail-server) if you need help with finding and [this article](https://help.sap.com/docs/cloud-integration/sap-cloud-integration/uploading-certificate?locale=en-US) for help with importing the right CA certificate for your email server in Integration Suite.

+### B) - AEMBusinessPartnerAddressCheck
-2a.
-Let's take a look at the AEMBusinessPartnerAddressCheck iflow:
+1. Let's take a look at the AEMBusinessPartnerAddressCheck iflow:
 ![AEMBusinessPartnerAddressCheck_flow](img/AEMBusinessPartnerAddressCheck_flow.png)
 > This flow receives Business Partner Create and Change events and invokes the Data Quality Management Service in BTP to check and correct the addresses inside the Business Partner event payload.
 It does this by<br>
 > a) Storing the original event payload in an environment variable.<br>